Soneso/go-server-signer/README.md

 The SEP-45 signing process involves:

-1. Decoding the XDR array of `SorobanAuthorizationEntry` objects
+1. Decoding the base64 XDR of a single `SorobanAuthorizationEntry` object
-2. Finding the entry that matches the signer's account ID
+2. Validating that the entry's address matches the signer's account ID
+3. Setting the `signature_expiration_ledger` to current ledger + 10
-3. Building a `HashIdPreimage` with type `ENVELOPE_TYPE_SOROBAN_AUTHORIZATION` containing:
+4. Building a `HashIdPreimage` with type `ENVELOPE_TYPE_SOROBAN_AUTHORIZATION` containing:
    - `network_id` (SHA256 hash of network passphrase)
    - `nonce` from address credentials
-   - `signature_expiration_ledger` from address credentials
+   - `signature_expiration_ledger` (current ledger + 10)
    - `root_invocation` from the entry
-4. Computing SHA256 hash of the preimage
+5. Computing SHA256 hash of the preimage
-5. Signing the hash with the keypair
+6. Signing the hash with the keypair
-6. Setting the signature as an `SCVal` Vec containing a Map with `public_key` and `signature` bytes
+7. Setting the signature as an `SCVal` Vec containing a Map with `public_key` and `signature` bytes
+8. Encoding the signed entry back to base64 XDR

 ## Production Deployment